PUBLISHER: New York Publishing Company, New York, 1890s?

 By the mid-1890s, however, Thomas Lothrop, M.D., is officed here, and by the 'teens and '20s, T. F. Donovan, M.D., and Earl P. Lothrop, M.D., Obstetrics & Gynecology, are working from it.
 These names turn up in dozens of medical directories for the period, not yet traced.
 Dr. Earl seems to have been very well known in Buffalo, and leaves behind, among many traces, an obit on findagrave.com.
 The Lothrop family seems to have lead Buffalo society, as did Earl's biological father, a lawyer, so perhaps another member of one of the families was stuck in the basement to run a genteel printing or publishing business.

 The Fourth Estate, 6 December 1919, page 28, has a note: "'Warwick,' a horse owned by Ralph Pulitzer, president of the New York Publishing Company, won the light-weight class at the Thanksgiving day steeplechase event held at Jericho, N.Y."
-Pulitzer was the oldest son of Joseph Pulitzer, patriarch of the St. Louis newspaper family, but a connection with Buffalo has not yet been confirmed.
+Ralph Pulitzer was the oldest son of Joseph Pulitzer, patriarch of the St. Louis newspaper family, but his possible connection with the city of Buffalo has not yet been confirmed.

 :